Kernel Launch Based on a Sample Project

 )

-Currently, the ASCENDC_DEBUG function supports the following product models:
+Currently, the ASCENDC_DEBUG function is supported by the following product models:

 Atlas inference products